XiaoyanYang2008/ISS-VSE-ObjectDetection/README.md

 note: conda's notebook package is required for jupyter notebook.
 If not, jupyter notebook reports "No module named 'tensorflow'" error, due to Ubuntu system python's notebook package was running instead.

-optional, nvidia-smi -l # to check if GPU in used. if GPU not working in tensorflow: sudo apt install cuda-10-0 nvidia-driver-430 if cuda-10-0 not found, follows https://www.tensorflow.org/install/gpu#ubuntu_1804_cuda_10
+optional, nvidia-smi -l # to check if GPU in used during training. if GPU not working in tensorflow: sudo apt install cuda-10-0 nvidia-driver-430 if cuda-10-0 not found, follows https://www.tensorflow.org/install/gpu#ubuntu_1804_cuda_10